 (Ord.
 No. 24396, § 1, 3-20-2001; Ord.
 No. 24576, § 1, 9-11-2001; Ord.
 No. 029846, § 3, 5-28-2013; Ord.
 No. 029946, § 1, 9-10-2013; Ord.
-No. 030545, § 1, 7-14-2015)
+No. 030545, § 1, 7-14-2015; Ord.
+No. 031160, § 1, 5-30-2017; Ord.
+No. 031355, § 1, 1-30-2018)

 Sec.
-55-153. - Drought management: Drought best management practices per stage.
+55-153.
+Drought management Stages: Reservoir system bBest management practices per stage.

-- (a) In order to achieve water use reduction during drought, a series of best management practices will be enacted and enforced at each stage of a drought.
+- (a) In order to achieve water use reductions, a series of best management practices will be enacted and enforced at each reservoir system stage.
 These best management practices (BMP) are listed below by stage.
-During Stages 12, 23, and 34, requests for exceptions may be presented to the director of water operations or his designee. - (b) Stage 1 response Mild water shortage watch. - (1) Target: Achieve a voluntary (5) per cent reduction in daily water demand for each wholesale customers utilizing City's water supply system. - (2) Best management practices for supply management: The city will enact voluntary measures to reduce or discontinue the flushing of water mains if practicable and utilize reclaimed water for nonpotable uses to the greatest extent possible. - (3) Water use restrictions for reducing demand: - a.
-Water customers are requested to voluntarily limit the irrigation of landscaped areas to once per week.
-The watering schedule will be determined by the city manager or designee. - b.
-All operations of the City of Corpus Christi shall adhere to water use restrictions prescribed for Stage 2 of the plan. - c.
-Water customers are requested to practice water conservation and to minimize or discontinue water use for non-essential purposes. - (be) Stage 12 response Mild water shortage watch.
-Moderate water shortage conditions. - (1) Target: During Stage 12, achieve a ten (10) per-cent reduction in daily treated water demand relative to treated water demand with the water use restrictions below. - (2) Best management practices for supply management: In addition to Tthe best management practices for supply management: listed under Stage 1, the city will also do the following during Stage 12: - Use more repair crews if necessary to allow for a quicker response time for water-line leak repair; and
+During Stages 1, 2, and 3, requests for exceptions may be presented to the Christidirector of water operations or his-designee. - (b) Water Shortage Watch Stage.

+Target: Achieve a voluntary 5% reduction in daily treated water use.

+- a) Water customers are requested to voluntarily limit the irrigation of landscaped areas to once per week. - b) Water customers are requested to practice water conservation and to minimize or discontinue water use for non-essential purposes. - c) All operations of the City shall adhere to water use restrictions prescribed for Stage 1. - d) Water smart techniques will be promoted by City leadership, City Council and City departments. - (c) Stage 1 response Mild water shortage watch. - (1) Target: During Stage 1, achieve a ten (10) five (5) per-cent reduction in daily treated water demand relative to treated water demand with the water use restrictions below. - (2) The best management practices for supply management: The city will also do the following during Stage 1: - a. a.
+Use more repair crews if necessary to allow for a quicker response time for water-line leak repair; and - b. b.-City crews (water and other departments) begin monitoring customers' compliance with Stage 1 restrictions during the course of their daily rounds. - c.
+City departments will make every effort to conserve water including no new landscape installation, no filling of ponds, and reducing the use of City-owned ornamental fountains.

+- d.
+Increase public education and outreach regarding water use reduction. - Increase targeted outreach to high consumption industrial and commercial customers to urge water use reductions. - (3) Under threat of penalty for violation, tThe following water use restrictions shall apply to all persons during Stage 1: